Towards the merger of Hawking radiating black holes: The extreme mass ratio limit

 As the light hole moves closer to the heavy hole, the evaporation becomes more strongly enhanced since the redshift factor is more deeply truncated.
 It will lose mass more quickly, which makes it even hotter.
 The local temperature (\ref{e:lightlocaltemp}) diverges at the horizon of the large hole ($D\rightarrow0$), consistent with the analysis in the previous section.
 Thus, the light hole will finally evaporate completely before reaching the horizon of the heavy hole since the evaporation rate diverges there.

 This can be clearly seen with some simple calculations.
-Near the horizon of the heavy hole, the light hole moves with relativistic velocity and so $D\simeq -t+\textrm{const}$ with the local time interval $d\tau=V_M(d_T)dt$.
+Near the horizon of the heavy hole, the light hole moves at relativistic speed and so $D\simeq -t+\textrm{const}$ with the local time interval $d\tau=V_M(d_T)dt$.
 Then the evolving equation of the mass of the light black hole towards the merger with the heavy hole can be expressed as

 where $\de\Om$ is the solid angle of the Hawking radiation from the the light hole that is effectively enhanced.
 In the large mass ratio limit, the horizon of the heavy hole looks likes a plane compared with the light hole.
 So we may assume that the effective solid angle $\de\Om$ would be almost the same for the light hole with different mass $m$.